Senmai Zuke: Pickled Turnip Slices from Daito in Kyoto

-It is said that Senmai Zuke was first created by a Japanese cook who worked at Kyoto Imperial Palace, “Daikokuya Fujisaburo (大黒屋藤三郎)” in 1865.
+As for history, Senmai Zuke was first created in 1865 by a Japanese chef who worked at Kyoto Imperial Palace, named Daikokuya Fujisaburo (大黒屋藤三郎).

-Even now, his pickles shop “Daito (大藤)” (Google Map) continues to operate in Kyoto and is renowned as the originator of Senmai Zuke.
+Even now, his pickles shop, Daito (大藤) (Google Map), has continued to operate in Kyoto, known as the originator of Senmai Zuke.

 (Reference Page: Wikipedia 千枚漬け )